 a round of prototyping and usability testing

-the development of an early visual design system and mockup
+development of an early visual design system and mockup

-This project allowed for the creation of an early MVP, but in a real life setting it would require more rounds of usability testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.
+This project allowed for the creation of an early mockup, but in a real life setting it would require more rounds of usability testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.

 To keep on top of our forever changing and ever-busy lives, many young professionals now look to various health apps to track their well being.
 As well as looking at their physical health, mental and emotional wellness is becoming an increasing point of concern for many individuals who struggle to balance work with life.

 Through this CareerFoundry project, we set out to discover problems that these users were facing, what their needs were, and understand goals they had in improving their overall well being through the development of an accessible and responsive health portal.
-Sophia was designed as a tool and platform that would grow and change with the user, allowing users to record, learn and meditate all in one convenient location.
+Sophia was designed as a tool and platform that would grow and change with the user, allowing users to journal, learn and meditate all in one convenient location.